 For more than a decade, I’ve also covered food beats for titles including New York Times, CNN Travel, Destin Asian, South China Morning Post, Eater, FineDiningLovers, Time magazine, Conde Nast Traveller and Travel & Leisure SEA (see my favourite press clippings here).

-Occasionally, I veer off food-writing when I am required to wear my other hat as the Singapore Destination Expert for Telegraph Travel, where I review Singapore hotels as well as write and annually update the Singapore City Break Guide to include the city’s hottest restaurants, bars, attractions and events.
+Occasionally, I veer off food-writing when I am required to wear my other hat as the Singapore Destination Expert for Telegraph Travel, where I review Singapore hotels as well as annually update the Singapore City Break Guide to include the city’s hottest restaurants, bars, attractions and events.

 Note that the restaurant – and hotel – reviews published in this blog are sometimes hosted.
 I am under no obligation to review every property I’ve visited.
 If I do, the reviews are 100% my own.

 Unless photo credits are specifically indicated to another party, all images are copyrighted to Alex Ang and used here with permission.